key6oardWarrior/Stockify/README.md

 <p>When preforming any kind of test be sure to test both the .py and .pyc files.
 They both must pass before you can submit a PR.
 Please note that while running compile.py you may encounter an error that states, "Can't list [directory]."
 Please ignore this error message.</p>

 <h1>Running the App</h1>
 <p>After completing all the steps in this README and the other READMEs you can run this code.
-Go into the app directory and in the subdirectory UI click on Stockify.pyc.
+Go into the app directory and in the subdirectory UI click on Stockify.pyw.
 This will run the entire application for the user's perspective.</p>

  </body>
 <html>